isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Bukit Larangan: Early Singapore in Maps, Texts, and Artifacts.md

 ----

-### **Early Singapore In Artifacts**
+### **Early Singapore In Artefacts**

-Artifacts on the other hand can provide some physical evidence for whether a site was settled and how long it might have been in use prior to abandonment, and the information can test or complement the known textual evidence.
-The existing [open air museum of the 1988 Fort Canning excavation site](https://www.roots.gov.sg/places/places-landing/Places/surveyed-sites/Archaeological-Excavation-Site-at-Fort-Canning-Park) (FTC) which is open daily to visitors suggests that Fort Canning Hill area was part of a larger 14th century settlement in Singapore which includes the parts of the Civic District as well as the banks of the Singapore River.
+At the inception of a British settlement in Singapore in 1819, Sir Stamford Raffles and John Crawfurd, the second British Resident of Singapore, found many vestiges of a much older settlement.
+However, it was not until 1984 when the first proper archaeological investigation was carried out.
+Initiated by the National Museum and led by Professor John Miksic, artefacts dating back to the period between 1300 and 1600 were recovered, providing further evidence of the existence of a pre-colonial Singapore.

 |   |
 |:--------:|